mcu-tools/mcuboot/docs/encrypted_images.md

 reading the internal flash memory, or using some attack vector that enables dumping the internal flash in any way.

-Since decrypting requires a private key (or secret if using symetric crypto) to reside inside the device, it is the responsibility of the device manufacturer to guarantee that this key is already in the device and not possible to extract.
+Since decrypting requires a private key (or secret if using symmetric crypto) to reside inside the device, it is the responsibility of the device manufacturer to guarantee that this key is already in the device and not possible to extract.